-Visual Analytics: 3 Tips for Brilliant Bubbles in Your Geospatial Data
+Tips for Adding Brilliant Bubbles in Your Geospatial Data in SAS Visual Analtyics

 I like bubble charts – even though they get a lot flack for being difficult to understand.
 These charts can pack a lot of data into a few variables.
 I agree the charts can be difficult for layperson to understand but it doesn’t seem true for the geo bubble maps.
 Possibly it’s because the user sees the map and understands its related to location.
 Here’s 3 tips for using a geo bubble map with your location data.